 Koole believes that mobile learning can expand and improve learners’ abilities to communicate and access information through wireless and mobile devices .

 Cellphone is the most popular mobile technology for learning.
 Perhaps the most important reason for this popularity is because this device has many features .

 It seems that this definition is the most complete definition of mobile learning; mobile learning means the acquisition of any kind of knowledge, attitudes, and skills with the use of mobile technologies in everywhere and at any time, and it will cause changes in behavior.
 Because of mobile technologies, learning could be more effective than times when e-learning is being used .

 Mobile learning as its name implies, is a kind of learning that is independent of time and place.
 Mobile learning is a new technology that lets people participate in learning activities without being tied to a fixed location and it enables users to have easy and flexible access to learning resources in everywhere and at any time .
 Mobile learning is a phenomenon that can effectively equalize learning opportunities in all walks of life.
 Mobile learning is looking for personalizing learning and it is the perspective of pedagogy center and it is based on principles of constructivism and connectionism .
 Mobile learning is based on constructivist theory and based on this theory and with the help of its principles, it is looking for achieving learning goals, and understanding learning methods and lifelong learning.

 Studies on mobile learning opportunities in Iran have shown that the majority of students in urban areas have cellphones, and mobile phones are the only available type of communication for rural students .

 Many people in rural and remote areas, have access to cellphones and players.
 Witchfield et al have emphasized it is necessary to pay attention to the knowledge and pervasiveness of mobile devices in modern societies.
 In this regard, they said that in the history of the use of technology in education, there have never been such accessible technologies for citizens like mobile technology is now .
 Such an accessibility and high permeability are the most important advantages of mobile devices in learning that would lead to the development of e-learning among the general public, elimination of illiteracy off society, elimination of educational discrimination, development of lifelong learning, etc. On the other hand, the penetration of mobile devices, especially cellphone, is rising among different communities .

 Some of the mobile learning opportunities are as follows:

 New developments in wireless technologies and sensors have led to a new evolution in learning environments and it is called ubiquitous learning environment with the knowledge of framework.
 It can sense learners’ situation and provide an adaptive support .
 In recent years, e-learning researchers have found that the development of wireless communications and sensor technology has changed the research issues of e-learning to mobile learning and then, it will be changed from mobile learning to ubiquitous learning .
 Some notable features of ubiquitous learning which make it different from traditional e-learning are: direct service (mediator-less), services with knowledge of framework, and information about framework and consistent service delivery.
 To understand the concept of ubiquitous learning, the term “background knowledge” is being used.
 Finally, ubiquitous learning can be defined as a new learning model that uses a comprehensive computer technology and necessary infrastructure to actualize the awareness of anything at any time.
 (Same source) Huang et al said ubiquitous learning is a learning with knowledge of the context and framework that is more appropriate to ubiquitous learning.
 Hens (2008) considers the features of ubiquitous learning as follows: urgent need to learn, the acquisition of creative interaction, the interaction of learning process earning, the position of training activity, the awareness of context and framework, the provision of services for individual activities, self-organizing learning, integrating learning, compatible content, and group learning.

+Chau et al (2008) believe that awareness of the background and comprehensive computer technology in learning environments that motivate learners is one of the features of ubiquitous learning.
+(As quoted by Zare et al. 2012) .
 Regarding, we can say that in spite of the spread of e-learning in the society, especially in education and training, its concepts, dimensions, and formats are different among different individuals.
 According to above mentioned principles, e-learning can be defined as follows: “The use of various components of information and communication technologies (particularly the Internet) to organize and manage the teaching-learning process as well as the delivery of education”.
 In this study, a variety of e-learning was introduced in the form of six formats, of these six formats, the fourth one, namely, e-learning with virtual presence and e-communication (synchronous format) has been the objective of the present study.
 Therefore, the two methods that have been proposed for e-learning (namely mobile learning and ubiquitous learning) are such e-learning methods that can be learned in any place and at any time.
 Mobile learning is also independent of time and place.
 Mobile learning is a new technology that lets learners participate in learning activities without being tied to a fixed location and it enables users to have easy and flexible access to learning resources in any place and at any time.
 Therefore, this method can be used to establish educational equity for learners.